Bidir PIM in Simple Steps: How It Works With A LAB Demo

 Bidirectional PIM (often referred to as Bidir PIM or Bidirectional Multicast) is a PIM operating mode that enhances traditional ASM PIM by creating bidirectional multicast distribution trees.
 Unlike unidirectional trees (RPT & SPT), where traffic flows only from sources to receivers or RPs, bidirectional trees allow communication in both directions.

-• This video article covers the following:
+This video article covers the following:

 • ASM works efficiently with a relatively small number of multicast senders.
-However, it becomes less efficient with a large number of senders, receivers, and multicast group addresses.
+However, it becomes less efficient with a large number of senders, receivers, and Multicast Group Addresses.

 • Bidirectional PIM solves the ASM scale inefficiency by slightly changing the rules used by PIM-SM ASM.